 [Heading amended by No. 19 of 2010 s.
 4.]

-1. Cabinet and Executive Council
+1. Cabinet and Executive Council, deliberations etc. of

-[Heading deleted by No. 19 of 2010 s.
-59.]

 (1) Matter is exempt matter if its disclosure would reveal the deliberations or decisions of an Executive body, and, without limiting that general description, matter is exempt matter if it —

-(a) is an agenda, minute or other record of the deliberations or decisions of an Executive body;
+(a) is an agenda, minute or other record of the deliberations or decisions of an Executive body; or

-(b) contains policy options or recommendations prepared for possible submission to an Executive body;
+(b) contains policy options or recommendations prepared for possible submission to an Executive body; or

-(c) is a communication between Ministers on matters relating to the making of a Government decision or the formulation of a Government policy where the decision is of a kind generally made by an Executive body or the policy is of a kind generally endorsed by an Executive body;
+(c) is a communication between Ministers on matters relating to the making of a Government decision or the formulation of a Government policy where the decision is of a kind generally made by an Executive body or the policy is of a kind generally endorsed by an Executive body; or

 (d) was prepared to brief a Minister in relation to matters —